 Please contact us at 202-727-2525 or [email protected] with any questions.
 If you would like to request a reasonable accommodation or review any documents in an alternative format, please contact the Board’s Americans with Disabilities Act (ADA) Coordinator at (202) 727-5411.

 Poll Watchers and Election Observers

-Any person wishing to observe the administration of the election at the polling place or at the Board’s Counting Center on Election Day may petition the Board for credentials as an Election Observer or Poll Watcher.
+Any person wishing to observe the administration of the election at the Vote Center or at a counting location may petition the Board for credentials as an Election Observer or Poll Watcher.
 Petitions for credentials should be submitted to the Board at least two weeks before Election Day.
 For more information regarding poll watchers and election observers, please review the following documents:

 For the latest information, see the Newsroom or follow us on Twitter or Facebook.